Adding your new baby to Medicare

 Key facts

-• This gives your baby access to a wide range of health and hospital services at no or low cost.
+- Your baby can then access lots of health and hospital services at no or low cost.

-• You will receive a new Medicare card with your baby's name on it within 3 to 4 weeks.
+- You will get a new Medicare card with your baby's name on it within 4 weeks.

 What is Medicare?

-is Australia’s universal health insurance scheme.
-It gives Australians access to a wide range of health and hospital services at no cost or low cost.
+is Australia's universal health insurance scheme.
+It allows Australians to use many health and hospital services for free or at a low cost.

 Medicare is funded by Australian taxpayers.